 1. The problem with static flow drills

-Many of the static Knife Tapping flow drills are generally performed in contact range, without ever sufficiently maneuvering through the opponent or out of range and without a timing or angle advantage.
+Many of the static Knife Tapping flow drills are generally performed in contact range (like the Sabayan Drill), without ever sufficiently maneuvering through the opponent or out of range and without a timing or angle advantage.
 This equates to each practitioner being in range to be hit by each other's strike, especially when one or both combatants close the distance on-line at the same time.
 Each will generally end up taking a strike just to give one.
 This is called a mutual destruction.
 When a mutual destruction occurs there was no advantage created by either combatant, obviously, and both will be critically injured or soon to be deceased.

 2. Understanding the Attack

 Learning the attack or "fight" will involve gaining the particular understanding and identification of range, timing, intent, dynamic of energy and the spontaneous switching of offensive (the initiating attack) and counteroffensive attacks with its follow-though.
 And guess what?
 You get effective and contextual life-saving "self-defense" skills in the process when trained and validated properly.